 What was the Status of the Bill in the 115th Congress?

-The Tyler Clementi Higher Education Anti-Harassment Act was introduced in the House Rep. Mark Pocan (D-WI) and in the Senate by Sens.
-Patty Murray (D-WA) and Tammy Baldwin (D-WI) on March 18, 2015.
+The Tyler Clementi Higher Education Anti-Harassment Act was introduced in the House of Representatives by Rep. Mark Pocan (D-WI) and in the Senate by Sens.
+Patty Murray (D-WA) and Tammy Baldwin (D-WI) on April 27, 2017.